 Model Capabilities

 Claude Code benefits from Anthropic's frontier models with their strong reasoning capabilities.
-The Claude 4.x family demonstrates exceptional performance on complex synthesis tasks, with functional efficiency ratios exceeding 70% on advertised context windows.
+The Claude 4.x family demonstrates exceptional performance on complex synthesis tasks — functional efficiency ratios above 70% on advertised context windows.

 Cursor offers flexibility with support for multiple model backends including Claude 3.5 Sonnet and GPT-4o.
-This allows developers to choose models based on specific task requirements, though it requires understanding the trade-offs between different model families.
+That lets you pick models based on the task at hand, though you need to understand the tradeoffs between model families.

 Developer Experience

 Claude Code provides a streamlined, distraction-free experience for those comfortable with terminal workflows.
-The absence of GUI overhead can lead to faster iteration cycles for experienced users, though it requires mental models that not all developers possess.
+No GUI overhead means faster iteration cycles if you know what you're doing — but it requires mental models that not all developers have.

 Cursor offers a gentler learning curve with its familiar VS Code interface.
-The visual feedback loops and spatial organisation of code help developers maintain mental models of complex architectures, making it more accessible to a broader range of developers.
+The visual feedback loops and spatial organisation of code help you maintain mental models of complex architectures.
+It's more accessible, full stop.

 Context Management Capabilities Analysis

-Both tools must navigate the fundamental challenge of context management: how to maintain coherent understanding without exceeding token limits or overwhelming the model's attention mechanism.
+Both tools hit the same wall: how to maintain coherent understanding without exceeding token limits or overwhelming the model's attention.

 Claude Code's Approach